Marvin Vettori: 2023

 Vettori faced Roman Dolidze on March 18, 2023, at UFC 286.
 He won the fight via unanimous decision.
 14 out of 28 media outlets scored the bout for both Dolidze and Vettori.

 Vettori faced Jared Cannonier on June 17, 2023, at UFC on ESPN 47.
 Vettori lost the bout via unanimous decision.
 The bout won Vettori his second Fight of the Night bonus award.

 2024

 Vettori was scheduled to face Brendan Allen on April 6, 2024, at UFC Fight Night 240.
-However on March 14, it was announced that Vettori had withdrawn due to an injury, and was replaced by Chris Curtis.
+However, on March 14, it was announced that Vettori had withdrawn due to an injury, and was replaced by Chris Curtis.

 2025

 Vettori rematched Roman Dolidze in the main event on March 15, 2025 at UFC Fight Night 254.
 He lost the fight by unanimous decision.

-Vettori's bout with Brendan Allen was re-scheduled and took place on July 19, 2025, at UFC 318.
+Vettori's bout with Brendan Allen was rescheduled and took place on July 19, 2025, at UFC 318.
 Vettori lost the fight by unanimous decision.
 This fight earned him another Fight of the Night award.

-Vettori is scheduled to face Brunno Ferreira on December 6, 2025, at UFC 323.
+Vettori faced Brunno Ferreira on December 6, 2025, at UFC 323.
+At the weigh-ins, Ferreira weighed in at 189 pounds, 3 pounds over the middleweight non-title fight limit.
+His bout proceeded at catchweight and he was fined 20 percent of his purse which went to Vettori.
+Vettori lost the fight by unanimous decision.

+2026

+Vettori was scheduled to face Ismail Naurdiev on June 27, 2026 at UFC Fight Night 280.
+However, Vettori withdrew due to a rib injury.
+The bout was re-scheduled to October 3, 2026 at UFC 332.